serratus-bio/virus-knowledge-graph/machines/README.md

   - Check status: `neo4j status`, `sudo service neo4j status` or `curl http://localhost:7474/`
   - Rveiw log files: `/var/log/neo4j/`
   - Restart instance: `neo4j stop && neo4j start` or `sudo service neo4j restart`

-### Neo4j community edition setup

-- Role-based security is an Enterprise Edition feature, high-availability clusters are also enterprise only
-- In the future, we may want to upgrade to enterprise or rely on infrastructure as code (IaC) + GH actions (CI/CD) to write updates to the database while allowing users read-only access when writing is completed

 ### Cloudformation